BBO-repo/cpp-opencv-cmake-superbuild/README.md

 # cpp-opencv-cmake-superbuild
-Automatically download, build and use OpenCV with OpenCV contrib for C++ application using CMake
+Automatically download, build and use OpenCV with OpenCV contrib for C++ application using CMake.

 # How to use
 clone the repo in your desired folder ex: cvdemo